vp89/vp89.github.io/about.md

 Hi, I'm Vince Pergolizzi.
 Welcome to my web site.

-I am a software developer with 7 years of experience building data intensive applications across various industries.
+I'm a software developer with 7 years of experience building data intensive applications in various industries.

-When I am not fighting computers, I am fighting humans.
-I am a purple belt in Brazilian Jiu-Jitsu under Roberto Maia.
+I'm also a purple belt in Brazilian Jiu-Jitsu under Roberto Maia.

 ### Resume